 Established in 1984, Literary Arts is a nonprofit organization founded, inspired, and sustained by the likes of Ursula K. Le Guin and William Stafford, and has helped make Oregon more than a place with a bookish reputation.
 It is a comprehensive, nationally recognized cultural center for writers, publishers, readers, and lovers of thoughtful conversations.

 Literary Arts is home to the country’s largest literary lecture series, where speakers don’t read from their published works; instead, they share lectures and presentations that they’ve written specifically for Literary Arts or engage in unscripted onstage conversations with up to 2,700 people in a concert hall and thousands more public radio listeners across the state through a partnership with Oregon Public Broadcasting.

 Literary Arts keeps literature democratic with more than 100 free community programs and events every year, connecting multiple generations and skill levels with renowned authors in public schools and spaces.
 The Writers in the Schools program hires working writers to teach and inspire local high school students.
-The Oregon Book Awards & Fellowships program awards $30,000 a year to transform Oregon writers into literary ambassadors who engage other Oregonians at workshops and readings across the state.
-Portland Book Festival builds community around literature through author events, workshops, a book fair, and more.
+The Oregon Book Awards & Fellowships program awards $30,000 a year to transform Oregon writers into literary ambassadors who engage other Oregonians at writing classes and readings across the state.
+Portland Book Festival builds community around literature through author events, writing classes, an exhibitor fair, and more.
 Under the steady hand of an experienced scholar, readers explore demanding books in the discussion-based Delve Readers Seminars.

 Q: What if my question wasn’t answered here?